MohamedKaffel/dockerfiles/README.md

 Webdemo
 ----

 The demo server requires Python with some dependencies.
+To make sure you have the dependencies, please run

+`pip install -r examples/web_demo/requirements.txt`

-To make sure you have the dependencies, please run pip install -r examples/web_demo/requirements.txt, and also make sure that you’ve compiled the Python Caffe interface and that it is on your PYTHONPATH
+and also make sure that you’ve compiled the Python Caffe interface and that it is on your PYTHONPATH

 Use Caffe Web Demo Docker:

 	docker pull flyingmouse/caffe-ocr
 	docker run -p 80:5000 -d flyingmouse/caffe-ocr